pachadotdev/analogsea/README.md

 The Digital Ocean v2 API is fully implemented in the `master` branch, but we're still working on the installation scripts...

+## Don't have a Digital Ocean account yet?

+If you don't mind, sign up for an account by clicking on this link -> [https://www.digitalocean.com/?refcode=0740f5169634](https://www.digitalocean.com/?refcode=0740f5169634) - and we can get some DO credits to offset our costs for testing the package.
+Thanks :)

 ## Digital Ocean API

 + [API v1 docs](https://developers.digitalocean.com/v1/)